What is Social Proof Marketing and Why You Need?

 For businesses marketing products or services online, social proof marketing is a way of demonstrating to prospective customers that others have already purchased the product and had a positive experience.
 As a result, prospective customers see a reduced risk of disappointment and feel more confident in their decision to purchase.

-There have been countless studies that highlight the importance of social proof marketing, but we’ll highlight just three of the most important statistics that demonstrate its value in 2021:
+There have been countless studies that highlight the importance of social proof marketing, but we’ll highlight just three of the most important statistics that demonstrate its value:

 - Celebrity endorsements have been shown to influence purchasing decisions for most demographics.
 In one study, 14% of adult consumers said that celebrity endorsements had an effect on their buying decisions.